 Added during secondary fermentation

-Just be sure to wash any flavors added during the secondary fermentation to avoid contamination.
-Usually, the alcohol levels will be high enough that the wild yeast and bacteria on the fruit won’t be able to contaminate the beer, but it is definitely a risk.
+- Usually, the alcohol levels will be high enough that the wild yeast and bacteria on the fruit won’t be able to contaminate the beer, but it is always a risk, so I recommend using smaller carboys (5 gallon) when you’re playing with flavor.